kanhaiya508/chaat-king-india/PWA_SETUP_COMPLETE.md

 ## 🎯 Chrome Install Icon

-Once you complete the icon generation and test on HTTPS, Chrome will show the install icon (⊕) in the address bar, allowing users to install your Laravel app as a native-like application!
+Once you complete the icon generation and test on HTTPS, Chrome will show the install icon (⊕) in the address bar, allowing users to install your Tabletray app as a native-like application!

 ---